The only way is jack-up rigs: cost effective solutions

 Opting for the right choice of rig infrastructure for exploration, development, intervention and decommissioning on subsea wells is more difficult than ever.
 Decision making models are becoming increasingly complex as front-end considerations now include aging infrastructure as well as extensive subsea architecture, ultra-deep drilling and cost.

 Riding the waves

-A major advantage of jack-up rigs is their ability to withstand bad weather or poor conditions once fixed on a location.
-Because it has a surface BOP with a subsea riser system, and because a jack-up rig is fixed above the wells, the offset of waves and vessel responses is very low.
+A major advantage of a jack-up rig is its ability to withstand bad weather or poor conditions once fixed on a location.
+Because it has a surface BOP with a subsea riser system, and because it is fixed above the wells, the offset of waves and vessel responses is very low.
 So, any tension or stresses on the riser system, subsea and surface equipment is also going to be much lower than that of a semi-sub.
 In fact, jack-up rigs with subsea high-pressure riser systems can be used, without interruption, in conditions exceeding 50-year extreme storms, and waves over 30 metres.

 But a semi-sub can only handle wave heights of around 2-3 metres before it will have to stop operations completely and potentially unlatch or move off well centre.
 This creates considerable operational downtime when working in shallow water environments, where impacts are magnified – increasing rig rental time and costs.